thestriver/100_days_of_code/AWS_CCP.md

 AWS Cost Explorer

-AWS Budgets: first 2 budgets are free. subsequent are $0.02 per day / 20,000 budgets limit Cost, usage and reservation budgets.
+AWS Budgets: first 2 budgets are free. subsequent are $0.02 per day / 20,000 budgets limit

+Cost, usage and reservation budgets.
 Alerts support EC2, RDS, Redshift, ElasticCache etc.

-TCO Calculator
+TCO(Total Cost of Ownership) Calculator

 AWS Landing Zone - helps **Enterprises** quickly set up AWS multi-account architecture via *AWS AVM(Account Vending Machine)

 Resource Groups and Tagging
  - *Tags* are words/phrases that act as metadata for organizing AWS *resources* while *Resource groups* are a collection of resources that share one or more tags.
-RG show details about metrics, alarms and Config setiings.
+RG show details about metrics, alarms and Config settings.

 AWS QuickStart: 3 parts
- - 1. reference achictecture 2.
+ 1. reference achictecture 2.
 CloudFormation Templates 3.
 Deployment guide

 AWS Cost and Usage Report
 - generate detailed spreadsheet that are placed in **S3** & can be queried as a database using **Athena** and/or visualized as graphs using **Quicksight**